 1. Can I feed white bread to my baby?

 White bread is softer in texture than whole wheat or millet bread.
 Thus, several parents prefer to feed white bread to babies.
 However, it is essential to note that the content of fiber, protein, and several other nutrients, such as magnesium, phosphorus, and potassium is relatively less in white bread (7) (8) (9).
-Hence, it is good to feed whole wheat bread to babies.
+Hence, it is good to pick bread made of whole wheat for babies.
 However, you can also feed them enriched white bread occasionally.

 2. When can my baby eat bread and butter?